naeglinghaff/bank_tech_test/README.md

 ## The Process

-Setup
-Planning
-Feature Test
-Unit Test
-Red, Green, Refactor
+Setup - initialising a git, setting up my jasmine test suite Planning - modelling the objects and the possible solutions for our requirements Feature Test - writing the first feature test for initial behaviour Unit Test - to check each object operates independently of another and reports the expected behaviour Red, Green, Refactor - write these failing tests, pass them with the simplest solution and then tidy up the code.
+Repeat.

 ## Plan and Model